apache/cocoon/README.txt

   $ mvn cocoon:deploy
   $ mvn jetty6:run-exploded

-2. point your browser to http://localhost:8888/ or http://localhost:8888/apps/cocoon-deployer-plugin-demo/test
+2. point your browser to http://localhost:8888/

 HOW TO START THE COCOON WEBAPP (OSGI MODE)
 ------------------------------------------